- Science & Math

 Areas of research strength within the departments include RNA molecular biology, molecular and cellular aspects of genetics and development, neurobiology, immunology, microbial biochemistry, plant biology, animal behavior, physiology, evolution, ecology, marine biology, and conservation biology.
 Many students take advantage of the numerous opportunities for undergraduate research, allowing students to interact one on one with faculty and other researchers in a laboratory or field setting.

 Students may plan a program that leads to a bachelor of arts (B.A.), or bachelor of science (B.S.) degree.
 The Ecology and Evolutionary Biology Department administers the B.A. major, while the Molecular, Cell, and Developmental Biology Department administers the B.S. major and the minor.
 With the guidance of faculty members, students have access to extensive departmental laboratory facilities for independent research, and fieldwork that draws on a variety of terrestrial and oceanic habitats.
 Hospitals and physical therapy centers, veterinary clinics and other medical enterprises in the local community provide the opportunity to pursue field projects and internships comparable to on-the-job training.

 In addition to the courses required for UC admission, high school students who intend to major in biology should take high school courses in biology, chemistry, advanced mathematics (precalculus and/or calculus), and physics.

+This is a screening major.
 Junior transfer students who plan to major in biological sciences must complete the qualification requirements prior to transfer.

 Junior-level transfer students are also strongly encouraged to complete a year of organic chemistry, calculus and calculus-based physics courses prior to transfer.
 This will prepare transfers to begin their advanced degree requirements and allow time in their senior year for doing research.
 California community college students should follow the prescribed coursework in the UCSC transfer agreements available at www.assist.org.